USING IRONXL FOR PYTHON

 How to read an Excel file in Python using Visual Studio Code

 Excel files are widely used to store and manipulate data.
-Some common tasks in Excel sheets usage include storing sales data and automating the calculation of sales forecast.
-However, manual manipulation can be laborious and prone to error when incorporating this data into your Python scripts.
-A common library that is often used with python when dealing with large data set is the usage of pandas library.
-However users needs to import pandas along with other dependences which would make it less than ideal in terms of scalability.
-Moreover the learning curve of panada is steep and its API is daunting for a beginner as such, this is where the robust Python module IronXL comes in, which makes working with Excel files easier.
+Common tasks include storing sales data and automating the calculation of sales forecasts.
+However, manual manipulation can be laborious and prone to errors when incorporating this data into your Python scripts.
+A common library used in Python for dealing with large datasets is pandas.
+However, users need to import pandas along with other dependencies, which may not be ideal for scalability.
+Additionally, the learning curve for pandas can be steep, and its API daunting for beginners.
+This is where the robust Python module IronXL comes in, making working with Excel files easier.

 How to read an Excel file in Python using Visual Studio Code